opsschool/curriculum/monitoring_201.rst

   * if you're sending a gauges for the same metric from two different places, only one of them will be kept
-  * if there's no new value during the time period, it will send the one from the previous period
+  * if there's no new value during the time period, it will send the one from the previous period to Graphite

 Sets
 ~~~~